samholt/L2MAC/README.md

 ## Entire Book | Italian Pasta Recipe Book

+Just give L2MAC the prompt of `Write a complete recipe book for the following book title of "Twirls & Tastes: A Journey Through Italian Pasta".
+Description: "Twirls & Tastes" invites you on a flavorful expedition across Italy, exploring the diverse pasta landscape from the sun-drenched hills of Tuscany to the bustling streets of Naples.
+Discover regional specialties, learn the stories behind each dish, and master the art of pasta making with easy-to-follow recipes that promise to delight your senses.` and it can generate a complete 26-page length book automatically.

 [![Book Cover](docs/public/images/book_cover.png)](https://samholt.github.io/L2MAC/TwirlsAndTastesAJourneyThroughItalianPasta.pdf)

 Click here for the [complete book](https://samholt.github.io/L2MAC/TwirlsAndTastesAJourneyThroughItalianPasta.pdf); L2MAC produced all the text for the book, and all images were created with DALLE.